Paediatric Bone Marrow Transplant Cost in India

 - Medical examination for fitness

 - Blood tests

 - Genetic analysis

 - Exposure to viruses

-Paediatric Bone Marrow Transplant Cost in India is cheaper than any western country
+Paediatric Bone Marrow Transplant Cost in India is cheaper than in any western country.

 - Your youngster will get a thorough medical history examination.

 - A comprehensive physical examination is also performed.

 - There will be diagnostic testing performed.